Home Pagan symbols & customs Site search

 Why?

-How 'old' and 'traditional' is the veil, and what does it mean?
+How old and traditional is the veil?
+What does it mean?

 And does a pagan wedding veil have any place in a Christian wedding ceremony?

-Brides in ancient Rome had an interesting hairstyle, with the hair twisted and waxed into a punk-like spike.
-This was to defend her head from little horned demons, keeping her pure for her husband.
+We read that those brides also sported an interesting hairstyle, with the hair twisted and waxed into a punk-like spike or braided and kept in position by vittae (ribbons).
+The legend goes that the spikes were to defend her from little horned demons, keeping her pure for her husband.

 Tsunokakushi